isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://toddycats.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">NUS Toddycats!</a></strong>.
+<p><strong><a href="https://toddycats.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">NUS Toddycats</a></strong> are
-NUS Toddycats! are volunteers with the Lee Kong Chian Natural History Museum.
+volunteers with the Lee Kong Chian Natural History Museum.
 We aim to expose, develop, enthuse and apply individuals to programmes in conservation, education and research.
 We also engage the public through exhibitions, nature and heritage trails, public seminars, webpages, partnerships and coastal cleanups!
 Have a passion for nature and biodiversity?
 Come to our booth to find out how you can contribute!</p>
 </td>
 </tr>
 <tr>